qumaraa/rust-log/README.md

     debug!(logger, "This is a debug message");
     error!(logger, "This is an error message");

-    // Example гsing a class object to access functions logger.warn("This is a warning message [SELF]");
+    // Example using a class object to access functions logger.warn("This is a warning message [SELF]");
 }
 ```